ascandal/inpoly.js/README.md

   - The array can also first be sorted (e.g. using MergeSort) in one or both coordinate directions (one array for each sort direction).
 Then `sumOfPreprocessedPointsInRectangle` could use a binary search (e.g. MergeSearch) to narrow down the range of indices of points that are in the rectangle.

     - This could give a time complexity of O(log n) but with a slight increase in memory complexity due to the binary search.
+However this strategy is more then likely to give the worst case complexity O(n) most of the time, because it is only really suited for 1D data sets.

   - A kd-tree range search method would seem to be the most appropriate.
 This type of search method Performs in time complexity O(log n).